Home > Saving and investing your money > What is a “tax year” and does it affect you?

 If you want to make the most of tax-free saving and investing, it makes sense to be aware of when the tax year restarts so you can save or invest as much money tax-free as you can each year.

 The overall ISA limit per a tax year is £20,000 (including any lifetime ISA contributions).
-But if you’ve reached your ISA limit for the year, you could look at opening another tax-exempt savings plan, such as our Family Bond or Junior Bond.
-You can open one in addition to your ISA and effectively increase your tax-free allowance.
+But if you’ve reached your ISA limit for the year, you could look at opening a tax-exempt savings plan in addition.

 The end of the tax year is particularly important if you have a lifetime ISA as the more you pay in, the bigger your government bonus.
 If you manage to reach the £4,000 allowance limit by the end of the tax year, you’ll get the maximum available government bonus, which is £1,000.
 You can’t carry any unused limit into the next year so any government bonus you miss out on will be permanently lost.